-The CS240 and CS240DM temperature sensors use a precision 1000 ohm Class A platinum resistance thermometer (PRT) to measure temperature.
-They are designed for measuring the back-of-photovoltaic (PV) module temperature but also can be used to measure the surface temperature of other devices.
+The CS240 and CS240DM temperature sensors use a precision 1000 ohm class A platinum resistance temperature detector to measure temperature from -40 to 105 °C. They are designed for measuring the back-of-photovoltaic (PV) module temperature but also can be used to measure the surface temperature of other devices.
 The CS240 can be measured with a 2-wire or 4-wire configuration and is compatible with most Campbell Scientific data loggers.
 The CS240DM has a digital RS-485 output that can be directly read by a MeteoPV, CR6, CR1000X, or Modbus RTU RS-485 network.
-Other Campbell Scientific data loggers can use an MD485 multidrop interface to read the RS-485 output.
+Other Campbell Scientific data loggers can use an MD485 multidrop interface to read the CS240DM output.

 This manual provides information only for CRBasic data loggers.
-The CS240 is also compatible with our retired Edlog data loggers.
+The CS240 is also compatible with most of our retired Edlog data loggers.
 For Edlog data logger support, contact Campbell Scientific.
-Support for Edlog data loggers is no longer free; see www.campbellsci.com/news-edlog-retiring for more information.